 Here are a few of my favorite go-to snacks

-6) Drink water
+7) Drink water

-Most of you know how important water is for our body and that’s especially true for a nursing mama.
+We all know how important water is for our body and that’s especially true for a nursing mama.

 Breastmilk is made of 80% water so if you’re not drinking enough water, nursing could leave you feeling extra thirsty.